Rough-toothed dolphin: Population and distribution

 The distribution and population of the rough-toothed dolphin is poorly understood.
 They inhabit the Pacific, Atlantic, and Indian Oceans, and in the Mediterranean Sea, in warm temperate to tropical waters, with occasional reports from cooler environments.
-Rough-toothed dolphins can also bee seen regularly in locations stretching from the Windward Islands to Cape Verde, but only a small handful have been seen in Azores and Madeira.
+Rough-toothed dolphins can also be seen regularly in locations stretching from the Windward Islands to Cape Verde, but only a small handful have been seen in Azores and Madeira.
 Live sightings are almost universally made far off-shore, beyond the continental shelf, in water at least 1 km deep.

 Most of the research activity concerning the dolphin has been directed in the eastern Pacific, where a population estimate of 150,000 was obtained by researchers in the 1980s.
 Fossils belonging to the genus Steno are known from Europe and date to the early to mid-Pliocene.

 In the Mediterranean Sea, the species was once considered to be visiting from North Atlantic until recent findings revealed that there is a small but resident population in the eastern part of the sea.

 Behaviour and diet

 Rough-toothed dolphins are typically social animals, although solitary individuals are also sighted.
 An average group has between ten and twenty members, but they can vary from as few as two to as many as ninety.
-Such groups are thought to be temporary assemblages, composed of smaller, more permanent groups of two to eight closely related individuals that occasionally join together with others.
+Such groups are thought to be temporary assemblages, composed of smaller, more permanent groups of two to eight closely related individuals that occasionally join with others.
 They have also been reported to school together with other species of dolphin, and with pilot whales, false killer whales, and humpback whales.

 Rough-toothed dolphins have been reported to bow-ride on a number of occasions, although apparently they do not do so as frequently as many other dolphin species.
 They do, however, commonly "skim", by swimming with their heads and chin above the surface of the water.
 They are known to be able to dive to at least 50 m and be able to stay underwater for at least fifteen minutes.
 Their echolocation clicks are unusually brief, lasting no more than 0.2 seconds, and have a relatively low frequency, ranging from 2.7 to 256 kHz, with a maximum peak frequency of 25 kHz.
 They also make longer whistles with a frequency between 3 and 12 kHz.

 Although details of their diet are sketchy, the stomach contents of stranded dolphins have included such fish such as silversides, sauries, houndfish, smelts, cutlassfish, and various squid and octopuses.
 Predators on rough-toothed dolphins are thought to include killer whales and sharks.

+Rough-toothed dolphins have controversially been reported to engage in intentional self-intoxication with puffer fish toxins.